page contains reports of trips to

 God’s Hand Over Baker Lake

-Homes were opened for billeting
+Homes were opened

-conference goers as the population of
+for billeting conference goers as the population of

-The messages given were focussed
+The messages given

-suicide were matched up with those from
+to suicide were matched up with those from

 Praise and worship times were to say the least ‘lively’ – the Praise Team from Arviat and from Salluit were the major teams and brought the attendees into the presence of God with their music.
 They ministered during offering time and before ministry time – the Inuit know how to worship and dance and be ‘undignified’ before the Lord – Praise the Lord.

-I returned before the end of the conference because of
+I returned before the end of the conference

-flight schedules but the time in
+because of flight schedules but the time in

 Here are some more of the 150 pictures that I took.